d-levin/HAM-WIP/README.md

 Go to http://localhost:8080
 index.html will be served.

-Try GET/POST/PUT requests by using something like Postman for Chrome.
+Try GET/POST/PUT requests by using something like [Postman](https://www.getpostman.com).

 COMMAND | RESULT
 --- | ---